teldabank/react-challenge/README.md

 App must:
 - use React + Typescript
-- use React custom hooks
 - use client-side routing
 - use a design system library
+- (Optional use React custom hooks
 - (Optional) use a utility-first CSS framwork
-- follow a good UI/UX